 All music graduate students, including those whose principal or proficiency instrument is piano, must pass a keyboard proficiency examination or its equivalent.
 Most students will take the examination on piano, coordinated by the secondary piano program.
-The collaborative piano, early music, guitar, harp, jazz, music theory, and organ departments administer their own exams on appropriate instruments.
+The collaborative piano, guitar, harp, historical performance, jazz, music theory, and organ departments administer their own examinations on appropriate instruments.